TCCD-Battlecode/battlecode25-scaffold/DOCS/REFERENCE.md

 `def can_mark_tower_pattern(tower_type: UnitType, loc: MapLocation) -> bool`

+Checks if the robot can build a tower by marking a 5x5 pattern centered at the given location.
+This requires there to be a ruin at the location.

+- **Parameters**:
+  - `tower_type`: the type of tower to build.
+Must be a tower type.
+  - `loc`: the center of the pattern to mark.
+- **Returns**: True if the robot can mark the tower pattern centered at the given location, false otherwise.
+- **Bytecode Cost**: 50

 ### can_mark_resource_pattern

 `def can_mark_resource_pattern(loc: MapLocation) -> bool`

+Checks if the robot can mark a 5x5 special resource pattern centered at the given location.

+- **Parameters**:
+  - `loc`: the center of the pattern to mark.
+- **Returns**: True if the robot can mark the resource pattern centered at the given location, false otherwise.
+- **Bytecode Cost**: 50

 ### mark_tower_pattern

 `def mark_tower_pattern(tower_type: UnitType, loc: MapLocation) -> None`

+Builds a tower by marking a 5x5 pattern centered at the given location.
+This requires there to be a ruin at the location.

+- **Parameters**:
+  - `tower_type`: the type of tower to build.
+Must be a tower type.
+  - `loc`: the center of the pattern to mark.
+- **Returns**: None
+- **Bytecode Cost**: 50

 ### mark_resource_pattern

 `def mark_resource_pattern(loc: MapLocation) -> None`

+Marks a 5x5 special resource pattern centered at the given location.
+- **Parameters**:
+  - `loc`: the center of the pattern to mark.
+- **Returns**: None
+- **Bytecode Cost**: 50

 ### can_mark

 `def can_mark(loc: MapLocation) -> bool`

+Checks if the location can be marked.

+- **Parameters**:
+  - `loc`: the location to check.
+- **Returns**: True if the robot can mark the given location, false otherwise.
+- **Bytecode Cost**: 5

 ### mark

 `def mark(loc: MapLocation, use_secondary_color: bool) -> None`

+Adds a mark at the given location.

+- **Parameters**:
+  - `loc`: the location to mark.
+  - `use_secondary_color`: whether to use the secondary color for the mark.
+- **Returns**: None
+- **Bytecode Cost**: 5

 ### can_remove_mark

 `def can_remove_mark(loc: MapLocation) -> bool`

+Checks if a mark at the location can be removed.

+- **Parameters**:
+  - `loc`: the location to check.
+- **Returns**: True if the robot can remove a mark at the given location, false otherwise.
+- **Bytecode Cost**: 5

 ### remove_mark

 `def remove_mark(loc: MapLocation) -> None`

+Removes the mark at the given location.

+- **Parameters**:
+  - `loc`: the location to remove the mark from.
+- **Returns**: None
+- **Bytecode Cost**: 5

 ### can_complete_tower_pattern

 `def can_complete_tower_pattern(tower_type: UnitType, loc: MapLocation) -> bool`

+Checks if the robot can build a tower at the given location.
+This requires there to be a ruin at the location.
+This also requires the 5x5 region to be painted correctly.

+- **Parameters**:
+  - `tower_type`: the type of tower to build.
+Must be a tower type.
+  - `loc`: the center of the pattern to check.
+- **Returns**: True if the robot can build a tower of the given type at the given location, false otherwise.
+- **Bytecode Cost**: 50

 ### complete_tower_pattern

 `def complete_tower_pattern(tower_type: UnitType, loc: MapLocation) -> None`

+Builds a tower at the given location.
+This requires there to be a ruin at the location.
+This also requires the 5x5 region to be painted correctly.

+- **Parameters**:
+  - `tower_type`: the type of tower to build.
+Must be a tower type.
+  - `loc`: the center of the pattern to build the tower at.
+- **Returns**: None
+- **Bytecode Cost**: 50

 ### complete_resource_pattern

 `def complete_resource_pattern(loc: MapLocation) -> None`

+Completes a 5x5 special resource pattern centered at the given location.
+This requires the 5x5 region to be painted correctly.
+- **Parameters**:
+  - `loc`: the center of the pattern to complete.
+- **Returns**: None
+- **Bytecode Cost**: 50

 ---